Betaproteinn/Between-Flow/README.md

 ## Why it exists

-In AI-assisted research, long-horizon reasoning, and the analysis of complex ethical questions, an often overlooked issue is that
+When working on complex problems over time, an often overlooked issue is that
 **thinking processes tend to become prematurely fixed at the moment they are recorded.**

 This can lead to:

 - early assumptions becoming difficult to revisit or reorder
-- reasoning paths lacking traceability and reviewability
+- reasoning paths that are hard to trace or review
-- conclusions reflecting recording order rather than genuine exploration
+- conclusions reflecting recording order rather than actual exploration

 Between Flow focuses on what becomes visible when the order of thinking is no longer treated as a given,
 but instead considered as a variable that may reveal overlooked assumptions, constraints, or blind spots.